geophysics-ubonn/cr_hydra/Readme.md

 ## Configuration file

-A configuration file is reuqired for cr_hydra to be used, containing information such as:
+A configuration file is required for cr_hydra to be used, containing information such as:

 * location and access information to database
-* Type and location of queue (i.e., directory, or at an later stage the database)
-* Username (and password)
+* [not used at this point] Username (and password)

 ## Planned commands

-* crh_add
+* crh_add - find all tomodirs in all subdirectories and queue to database
-* crh_worker
+* crh_worker - query the database and run inversions
+* crh_retrieve - find all .crh files and check if the corresponding inversions were already finished.
+Then download and unpack the results.
-* crh_db_cleanup - check the database for stale entries (i.e., outstanding
-  		simulations without corresponding archive files)
+* [not implemented] crh_db_cleanup - check the database for stale entries (i.e., outstanding simulations without corresponding archive files)
+* [not implemented] crh_status - provide information about the queue and running inversions

 ## Rough outline of functionality